Brain Effective Connectome based on fMRI and DTI Data: Bayesian Causal Learning and Assessment: Discussion

 To numerically evaluate the effectiveness of our method in the \textbf{accuracy} of derived ECs, we employed the PFDR metric and the results are presented in Fig \ref{fig:mesh6}.
-Utilizing the GOLEM and FGES methods with empirical data shows that the GOLEM method has a lower mean PFDR value than that of the FGES method, which implies that the GOLEM method is more accurate in discovering EC (Fig \ref{fig:mesh6}.A).
-Fig \ref{fig:mesh6}.B illustrates that both Bayesian methods decrease the PFDR values compared to non-Bayesian methods.
+Utilizing the GOLEM and FGES methods with empirical data shows that the GOLEM method has a lower mean PFDR value than that of the FGES method, which implies that the GOLEM method is more accurate in discovering EC (Fig \ref{fig:mesh6}.a).
+Fig \ref{fig:mesh6}.b illustrates that both Bayesian methods decrease the PFDR values in EC discovery compared to the non-Bayesian methods.
+Considering the p-values of the Paired T-test, our numerical results imply that the proposed methods significantly decreased the errors in discovering accurate EC and enhanced the \textbf{accuracy} of discovering ECs in \cite{dubois2020causal} and \cite{zhang2022detecting}.
+Nevertheless, there is still no measure to assess the accuracy of causal discovery methods in determining the presence or absence of an edge in the EC, that is, one in the $\textrm{SC}_\textrm{B}$.
+The extracted ECs with different methods vary across subjects; however, this variance is more pronounced in areas of the EC whose corresponding edges are zero in $\textrm{SC}_\textrm{B}$.
+To support this statement, we used the proportion test to compare the percentage of significantly different edges in ECs when 200 edges are selected.
+In doing so, we searched for edges that had significantly different results by using different methods, namely FGES and GOLEM, in the population of $50$ subjects.
+Our results show that $40.3\%$ of edges that are not connected in $\textrm{SC}_\textrm{B}$ are significantly different between these two methods, whereas this number is reduced to $11.2\%$ for the rest of the edges, suggesting that edges that are not connected in $\textrm{SC}_\textrm{B}$ are more sensitive to the used method.
+Although we did this analysis for 200 edges in the ECs, similar results were obtained for other numbers of edges.